Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Parameter pruning

 \section{Parameter pruning}

-\fi Now that we have specified the probabilistic model of the Bayesian neural network in Section~\ref{sec:model} and have elaborated upon the training procedure in Section~\ref{sec:inference}, we can introduce our novel parameter pruning scheme.
+\fi Now that we have specified the probabilistic model of the BNN in Section~\ref{sec:model} and have elaborated upon the training procedure in Section~\ref{sec:inference}, we can introduce our novel parameter pruning scheme.
 This parameter pruning scheme shares its objective with the training stage and has a clear stopping criterion, solving the issues with conventional pruning approaches as highlighted in Section~\ref{sec:introduction}.

-Our pruning scheme is based on Bayesian model reduction (BMR) \cite{friston_post_2011, friston_bayesian_2018}.
+Our pruning scheme is based on Bayesian model reduction \cite{friston_post_2011, friston_bayesian_2018}.
 After training the full model, BMR supports efficient recomputation of posterior distributions and model evidence upon changes to the model prior.
-Consider the simplified likelihood function $p(Y \midi \bm{\theta})$, where $\bm{\gamma}$ has been neglected from \eqref{eq:likelihood} to ease notation.
+Consider the likelihood function $p(Y \midi \bm{\theta})$ in \eqref{eq:likelihood}, where the $\bm{\gamma}$ argument is omitted to simplify notation, without removing it from the model.
+We omit $\bm{\gamma}$ to focus on $\bm{\theta}$, which encompasses the vast majority of model parameters that we wish to prune.
 Based on the prior distribution $p(\bm{\theta})$, we can compute the posterior $p(\bm{\theta} \midi Y)$ and model evidence $p(Y)$ using Bayes' rule.
 Let us now introduce a new or reduced prior $\tilde{p}(\bm{\theta})$, where the $\tilde{\cdot}$ accent refers to the new situation.
 This prior shares the same likelihood function as before, meaning that $p(Y\midi \bm{\theta}) = \tilde{p}(Y \midi \bm{\theta})$ holds.
 Instead of computing the new posterior $\tilde{p}(\bm{\theta}\midi Y)$ and new evidence $\tilde{p}(Y)$ from scratch again, which is often a costly operation, BMR uses the original posterior and evidence in order to compute the new posterior and evidence in a simplified manner.
 The shared likelihood function allows us to compute the new posterior and log-evidence as \cite{friston_post_2011, friston_bayesian_2018}